Coyotes vs. Avalanche: Betting Trends, Odds, Advanced Stats

 Coyotes Advanced Stats

-- The Coyotes went 6-4-0 over its past 10 games, including a 5-5-0 record versus the spread in that span.
+- In its past 10 contests, Arizona has gone over the total five times.

-- Five of Arizona's past 10 contests have gone over the total.
+- The Coyotes and their opponents have combined to post an average of 6.1 goals over their past 10 contests, 0.4 less than the 6.5 total goals set for this matchup.

-- The Coyotes have averaged a total of 6.1 goals in their last 10 games, 0.4 fewer than this matchup's over/under of 6.5.
+- Over their past 10 games, the Coyotes and their opponents are averaging 7.5 goals, 0.8 goals lower than their season-long per-game average.

-- Over their last 10 games, Coyotes' game goal totals average 8.5 goals, 0.3 goals lower per game than their season-long game scoring average.
+- The Coyotes have scored 101 goals this season (3.1 per game) to rank 19th in the league.

-- The Coyotes have scored 100 goals this season (3.1 per game) to rank 17th in the NHL.
+- The Coyotes are one of the toughest defensive units in the league this season, giving up 95 goals (2.9 per game) to rank 10th.

-- The Coyotes have conceded 2.8 goals per game, 91 total, the ninth-fewest among league teams.
+- They have a +6 goal differential, which ranks 13th in the league.

 Watch the NHL on Max with the B/R Sports Add-On